bookwyrm-social/documentation/content/running_bookwyrm/cli.md

 Initialize a database.

-### makemigrations [<appname> <migration number>]
+### makemigrations [appname migration number]

 _This command is not available on the `production` branch_.

 Runs Django's `makemigrations` command inside your Docker container.
 If you have changed the database structure in a development branch you will need to run this for your changes to have effect.
+Optionally, you can specify a specific migration to run, e.g. `./bw-dev makemigrations bookwyrm 0108`

 ### migrate